Benchmarks and Challenges in Pose Estimation for Egocentric Hand Interactions with Objects: Methods

 \myparagraph{Preliminary} All methods below are regression-based and predict two-hand \mano\ccite{mano} parameters $\V{\Theta} = \{ \V{\theta}, \V{\beta} \}$ and articulated object parameters $\V{\Omega}$.
 In particular, with the MANO pose and shape parameters $\V{\theta}, \V{\beta}$, the \mano model $\mathcal{H}$ returns a mesh with vertices via $\mathcal{H}(\V{\theta}, \V{\beta}) \in \R^{778 \times 3}$. \threeD joints are obtained via a linear regressor.
 The articulated object model $\mathcal{O}$ was introduced in \arctic to provide an articulated mesh with vertices via $\mathcal{O}(\V{\Omega}) \in \R^{V \times 3}$, where $\V{\Omega} \in \R^7$ contains the global orientation, global translation, and object articulation.

 \myparagraph{\methodnameSF~\cite{fan2023arctic}} Introduced in \arctic, it is a single-frame baseline.
-It first extract a image feature vector from the input image, then it regresses hand and object parameters with simple MLPs.
+It first extracts an image feature vector from the input image; then, it regresses hand and object parameters with simple MLPs.
 The hand and object meshes can then be extracted via $\mathcal{H}(\cdot)$ and $\mathcal{O}(\cdot)$.
 For more details, see~\cite{fan2023arctic}.

-\myparagraph{\RWTH~\cite{kabouzeid2023transformer}} \RWTH enhances \methodnameSF by integrating a transformer decoder in place of the MLP regressors for hand and object parameter estimation.
-The decoder employs learned queries for the angle of each joint, as well as the shape and translation of each hand and the translation, rotation, and articulation of the object.
+\myparagraph{\RWTH~\cite{kknaebel2023transformer}} \RWTH enhances \methodnameSF by integrating a transformer decoder instead of the MLP regressors for hand and object parameter estimation.
+The decoder employs learned queries for the angle of each joint, the shape and translation of each hand, and the translation, rotation, and articulation of the object.
 It alternates between self-attention between queries and cross-attention of queries to the elements of the backbone feature map, followed by linear layers that regress the final parameters.
-Specifically, there are separate linear layers dedicated to regressing joint angles, hand shape, hand translation, object translation, object orientation, and object articulation.
+Specifically, separate linear layers are dedicated to regressing joint angles, hand shape, hand translation, object translation, object orientation, and object articulation.
 The best model uses a ViT-G~\cite{zhai2022scaling} backbone with frozen DINOv2 weights~\cite{oquab2023dinov2}.

 \myparagraph{\ambiguoushands~\cite{Prakash2023Hands}} The method addresses scale ambiguity, resulting from bounding box cropping in data augmentation and camera intrinsics, by employing positional encoding of these elements to mitigate scale issues.
 This leads to improved spatial alignment.
 Subsequently, the approach enhances network visibility by integrating local features through distinct hand and object crops.
 They follow the general approach of \methodnameSF to regress hand/object parameters.